lluisalemanypuig/ipe.autolabel/README.md

 ### Using the ipelet in a comfortable way

 Users are strongly encouraged to add custom shortcuts to IPE so that this ipelet can be used comfortably.
-My particular suggestion is
+One of the possibilities is

 	-- assign a shortcut to inserting labels ipelet_1_automatic_labelling = "Ctrl+D",